Enrolment Conditions for your Student Visa

 Enrolment conditions for international students

 International students must strive, at all times, to complete their studies within the completion date as specified on their Confirmation of Enrolment (COE) document.
 This means that under normal circumstances you ought to complete at least 8 credit points per (academic) year.
 Should you wish to vary your enrolment, or spread out your load over 3 trimesters, you will need to talk to a student adviser.

 Should you deliberately under-enrol, not follow course advice from your faculty, or not make up for units in Trimester 3 to ensure completion of at least 8 credit points for the year, you may not be able to obtain an extension of your COE.
-Where possible, you will then have to complete your studies from your home country as a Cloud Campus student.
+Where possible, you will then have to complete your studies from your home country as an online student.

 Trimester 1 and 2 are compulsory study periods.
 You must always include at least one on-campus unit during your studies in Trimester 1 and 2.
-At no time can international students study only one cloud unit in a compulsory study period (unless it is the students final unit to complete).
+At no time can international students study only one online unit in a compulsory study period (unless it is the students final unit to complete).

 International students may study one third (or equivalent) of their course online.
 However you must be enrolled in at least one face to face unit in each compulsory study period, unless you are completing your final unit of study.
 If you exceed this rule, you will not be eligible for a new COE.
-This means that you will need to return to your home country and complete your course as a Cloud Campus student.
+This means that you will need to return to your home country and complete your course as an online student.